fuma0317/Unit-3/CodinGamePuzzles.md

 ## The Descent ##
 ```
+import statistics
-hile True:
+while True:
-    target = 0
     youheight = 9
+    mountain_in = []
+    mountain_in.append(9, 8, 7, 6, 5, 4, 3, 2)
     for i in range(8):
         youheight = youheight - 1
-        target = 9 - youheight
-    print(target)
+        l = list(filter(lambda x: x < youheight, mountain_in))
+        print(max(l))
  ```
- I couldn't come up with the solution of the problem.
+ I wanted to make a code that repeat 9-1(your index) and each time the max index of mountains by filtering the index which is bigger than your index.
+However, this code is not working somehow.
+I probably misread the concept of the problem.